ricvolpi/ricvolpi.github.io/_pages/about.md

 # News
 ---

-- Paper accepted to CoLLAs 2023: "RaSP: Relation-aware Semantic Prior \\ for Weakly Supervised Incremental Segmentation".
-Soon on arXiv.
+- Paper accepted to CoLLAs 2023: "RaSP: Relation-aware Semantic Prior \\ for Weakly Supervised Incremental Segmentation". [[Paper](https://arxiv.org/abs/2305.19879), [Code](https://github.com/naver/rasp)]

 - We'll have a tutorial at ICCV 2023: "Visual Recognition Beyond the Comfort Zone: Adapting to Unseen Concepts on the Fly".
 See you in Paris.

 - We'll present a paper at CVPR 2023: "Reliability in Semantic Segmentation: Are We on the Right Track?".
 See you in Vancouver. [[Paper](https://arxiv.org/abs/2303.11298), [Code](https://github.com/naver/relis)]